waterdrops0/nouncillors-contracts/README.md

 # Nouncillors Project

 Nouncillors is an Ethereum-based smart contract collection developed using Solidity.
-It's designed for creating and managing a unique NFT collection empowering The Nouncil at https://nouncil.wtf/
+It's designed for creating and managing a unique NFT collection empowering The Nouncil (https://nouncil.wtf/)

 ## Project Status